-PEA 102A SPORTS TECHNIQUES AND CONDITIONING -SOCCER
+PEA 102A SPORTS TECHNIQUES AND CONDITIONING - SOCCER

-Lecture 1, Lab 3, Units 2 Grade or P/NP option This course is designed to improve soccer-specific physical conditioning to compete at the intercollegiate level.
+This course is designed to improve soccer-specific physical conditioning to compete at the intercollegiate level.
 Emphasis will be placed on the development of physical fitness levels in strength, endurance, speed, power, agility, and reaction time.
 Fundamental soccer techniques and game related strategies will also be addressed.

-SPECIAL TOPICS PEA 131
+PEA 131 SPECIAL TOPICS

 This course is designed to meet the needs of students for studies in areas of special interest.
-Topics and credit will vary from guarter to guarter and will be included under this cover title published in the schedule of classes for the guarter in which the course will be offered.
+Topics and credit will vary from quarter to quarter and will be included under this cover title published in the schedule of classes for the quarter in which the course will be offered.

-INTERCOLLEGIATE ATHLETIC PRE-PEA 150 PARTICIPATION ORIENTATION
+PEA 150 INTERCOLLEGIATE ATHLETIC PRE-PARTICIPATION ORIENTATION

-Grade or P/NP option This course prepares new students intending to tryout/compete for the varsity soccer teams for the upcoming academic term and season of competition.
+This course prepares new students intending to tryout/compete for the varsity soccer teams for the upcoming academic term and season of competition.
 Students will complete the California Community College Athletic Association (CCCAA) athletic eligibility requirements, complete medical forms and waivers, register for the National College Athletic Association (NCAA) Clearinghouse, and fulfill other requirements for Lake Tahoe Community College (LTCC) athletic program.